Looking for books on India ? Read on...

-White Tiger is a gripping novel about a poor Indian villager who eventually becomes a wealthy entrepreneur in a very unconventional manner which highlights the problems in India and Indian society.
+Despite the title, this book is not about wildlife.
+The White Tiger by Aravind Adiga is a gripping novel about a poor Indian villager who eventually becomes a wealthy entrepreneur in a very unconventional manner.
+The book won the Booker Prize, but it's unflattering portrayal of India which highlights the problems in India and Indian society upset many people there.

 The Accidental Apprentice is another novel by Vikas Swarup.
 It is about a shop assistant, 23-year -old Sapna Sinha who is offered the opportunity of a lifetime.
 A chance encounter with one of India's richest men leads to her being invited to become CEO of a business empire if she can pass a series of seven tests.
 Of course, the tests are not easy.
 They will challenge her courage, her character, and her capabilities.

 City of Joy is a 1985 novel by Dominique Lapierre, which subsequently became a movie hit starring Patrick Swayze.
 It was inspired by a true story.
 The novel revolves around the population of one of India's poorest slums, and their trials and tribulations.
 It is seen through the eyes of the main characters, a Polish priest, an American doctor and an Indian rickshaw puller.